 If you own chickens or are looking into getting chickens, you’ve most definitely done some research concerning your chicken’s comfort.
 Happy, comfortable chickens live longer and are more productive, whether you keep them for egg or meat production.
-Your answer to what is a chicken coop offers up design ideas and other tips to help your chickens live their best lives.
+So, what is a chicken coop?
+Here are some design ideas and other tips to help your chickens live their best lives.

 This brief article provides a quick rundown of simple plans you might want to consider for improving upon what you might already have, or to help you get started.
 It also takes into account the protection you should offer against both weather and predators for your own personalized hen house.